ThatGuyJamal/statistics-hub-oss/README.md

 2. As of now, the current version of the bot is being updated rapidly and is not in a stable version.
 It is also being developed to be a multi-guild bot in mind, meaning you may want to disabled or enable some of the features depending on your needs.

+3. If you want to host on linux, read this gist for the [commands](https://gist.github.com/ThatGuyJamal/42a65ede25b5da6d84c04eada89d12ff).

 ---

 Join my support server [here](https://discord.com/invite/N79DZsm3m2).
 You can find planned features [here](./planned.md).